MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-configure-absence-manager.md

 ## Absence manager workspace

 In the **Employee Self-Service** workspace, the **Leave management** tab shows the absence information about the employees who are assigned to the absence manager in the Leave hierarchy.
 There are a few options available to the absence manager:
-1. Review time off requests.</br>
+ - Review time off requests.</br>
-2. Submit a time off request on behalf of an employee.</br>
+ - Submit a time off request on behalf of an employee.</br>
-3. View all employees assigned to them as part of the leave hierarchy.</br>
+ - View all employees assigned to them as part of the leave hierarchy.</br>
-4. View the absence manager calendar.</br>
+ - View the absence manager calendar.</br>

 On the **Leave management** workspace, there are two tabs:
-1. **Time off requests**: This tab will list all the pending time off requests that the absence manager can approve.
-The abesence manager can select multiple records and take action on them at the same time.
+ - **Time off requests**: This tab will list all the pending time off requests that the absence manager can approve.
+The absence manager can select multiple records and take action on them at the same time.
 If cross-company leave view is enabled, this list will show pending time off requests across all legal entities they have access to.
-Else, it will show the pending time off requests for the legal entity currently selected. </br>
+Otherwise, it will show the pending time off requests for the legal entity currently selected. </br>
-2. **All employees**: This tab will list all the employees that are assigned to the absence manager in the Leave hierarchy.
+ - **All employees**: This tab will list all the employees that are assigned to the absence manager in the Leave hierarchy.
 There are a couple of options available for each employee:
     - **Request time off** -  Submit a new time off request for the selected employee.</br>
     - **Time off** – View balances, approved time off, and time-off requests for the selected employee.</br>

 ## Approve time-off requests